 EVENING: The Downtown Aquarium is a 500,000-gallon under-water adventure complex that includes a Ferris wheel, an aquatic carousel, Shark Voyage and a restaurant.

 A Houston CityPASS is a thin booklet offering mega savings.
 Included are tickets to Houston’s top attractions and museums at a fraction of the cost, $49 for adults and $39 for children ages 3-11 (a savings of more than 47%).
 With CityPASS, you can explore the workings of mission control at Space Center Houston; experience the wonder of the underwater world at Downtown Aquarium; walk on the wild size at the Houston Zoo; or stop by the Children’s Museum for ultimate kid-friendly fun!

 Houston has great hotels to fit any budget.
 Click here for a list of properties that are Downtown and easily accessible to many of the city’s attractions.
 Here are just a few of the city’s family-friendly properties:

-La Torretta Lake Resort & Spa La Torretta Resort This beautiful resort features a family friendly concert series, Radio Disney dance troop, dive-in family friendly movies, face painting, s’mores and a live dive-in theatre during the summer.
+La Torretta Lake Resort & Spa: This beautiful resort features a family friendly concert series, Radio Disney dance troop, dive-in family friendly movies, face painting, s’mores and a live dive-in theater during the summer.
 They also have an exciting Kids Program for children ages 5-11, complete with their own private playground and supervised by the Adventure Pointe’s activities staff.
 Teenagers also have a place to call their own at The Edge, featuring over-stuffed furniture, remote control racing cars, and Wii all open during the summer season.
 La Torretta’s miniature golf course, 3.5 acre Aqua Park and fishing are other family-friendly perks that are offered to families year-round.